suryakolachana/Flights-Data-Analysis/README.md

 The data pipeline was designed using Apache Airflow.
 The whole process was segregated in several phases:

-- Copying the Data from Google Shared Drive to Databricks File System
+- Downloading the Data from Google Shared Drive to Databricks File System
 - Dropping Snowflake fact and Dimension tables
 - Creating the snowflake fact and dimension tables
 - Transforming and Loading into Snowflake